The Plaster of Thought-Walls (Translated)

 30April 2014

-Past the expensive perfumes, liquors, cigarettes, and sunglasses, my eyes are caught by the shimmer of a smooth, delicate, pale pink sari.
-The enchanting play of shadow and light doesn’t merely breathe life into sculpture—sometimes it transforms the living into sculpture too.
-A strand of silky black hair conceals one eye of this slender figure, while the other eye, deep and dark with allure, declares that beauty’s attraction lies in concealment.
+Past expensive perfumes, liquor, cigarettes, and sunglasses, my eyes caught on the glow of a smooth, delicate, light pink saree.
+The enchanting play of shade and light doesn’t just breathe life into sculptures—sometimes it transforms the living into sculpture too.
+A portion of silky black hair conceals one eye of this slender figure, while the other eye, dense with dark allure, announces that beauty’s attraction lies in concealment.
 One could die for these eyes alone!
-Those slender pink lips seem to cast some spell across her forehead, cheeks, chin, neck……..everywhere.
-She’s smiling, just smiling!
+The thin pink lips seem to cast some spell across her forehead, cheeks, chin, neck… everywhere.
+She just keeps smiling, keeps smiling!

 1 May 2014

-This humble computer engineer (merely in terms of institutional credentials) having adhered steadfastly to the principle of “what is not absolutely essential” in matters of technological acquisitions, and having spent a long time laptop-less, finally feels the overwhelming necessity for a laptop.
-This renegade, particularly averse to all manner of technological excess, has come to realize that a laptop now occupies a special place in the list of “absolute necessities.”
+This humble computer engineer (judged solely by institutional credentials), having remained steadfast in the principle of acquiring only the absolutely essential in matters of technology, and having spent a long time laptop-less, finally feels the overwhelming necessity for a laptop.
+This technology-averse outlier has come to realize that laptops have claimed a special place on the list of the absolutely essential.

-In exchange for approximately 50 thousand domestic currency, what laptop would you advise this humble soul to purchase, such that there remains a strong possibility of treating you to at least a modest meal at the ‘Al Salam’ restaurant in Dhaka in gratitude?
-Awaiting your valuable counsel………………
+With your counsel, which laptop might this humble soul purchase for approximately 50 thousand domestic currency, such that there remains a strong possibility of treating you later to at least a modest meal at the ‘Al Sala Diya Dhaka’ restaurant?
+Awaiting your valuable advice………………

-(This humble soul, having gone astray, has rendered a special service to the motherland and nation in that no one can now point a finger and say, “Look, look!
-What manner of donkey does CUET produce!!”…………… Considering that the small utility of a hen’s egg is better than the vast futility of a horse’s egg—if some noble soul, showing the selfless love of the great-hearted Jalil Chacha, were to bestow a laptop upon this poor soul in the dative case, this pauper would raise no particular objection; rather, would pray that divine grace might rain down upon that magnanimous person in ever-increasing measure.)
+(This humble soul, having strayed from the path, has rendered a special service to the motherland and nation: no one can point fingers and say, “Look, look!
+What manner of ass does CUET produce!!”
+Following the principle that the small utility of a hen’s egg surpasses the vast futility of a horse’s egg—if some noble soul, considering this, bestows upon this poor one a laptop with the selfless love of the great soul Jalil Uncle, this wretch shall raise no objection; rather, he shall pray that the Almighty’s grace may shower increasingly upon that magnanimous being.)

 HP Probook P450 G1 Core i5 4th Gen.